 While this might seem morbidly futuristic…….. perhaps even a poor example…….
 This illustration of the need to preserve data, illustrates how even trivial information, can improve decision making down the line……

-It’s a lot like music…. and the future of music today…… For example, a lot of people nowadays, make music in their bedroom(s).
-Nevertheless, if more and more people are making music, then why isn’t there better music?
+It’s a lot like music…. and the future of modern music…… For example, if more and more people are making music online, then why isn’t there better music?
 And more of it?

-In my opinion, this is because the music industry, is very difficult.
+In my opinion, that’s because making original music, is very difficult.